ictinnovations/ictcore/docs/intro_components.md

 5. (TODO) Backup servers

 ### Provider
 A trunk, 3rd party provider required to originate / terminate transmissions.
+ICTCore support following 3 type providers

+1. Sip for Voice and Fax
+2. Smpp for SMS
+3. Sendmail for Email